 Think of it as social networking events, but online and sans cocktails.
 Be a guest for another company in your industry’s webinar.
 Create partnerships with industry leaders.
 Host digital and in-person community events and engage your community on social media spaces like LinkedIn, Twitter, Facebook, and even Instagram.
 It can be daunting to put yourself out there as a business, especially if you aren’t heavily established just yet, but the reward is far worth the discomfort and effort.

 Engage in positive conversations about and with other industry leaders and provide knowledge about trending topics in your community.
-Again, this is the time where focusing on being a resource and not tunneling into a sales pitch can pay off greatly.
+Again, this is the time when focusing on being a resource and not tunneling into a sales pitch can pay off greatly.
 So, get out there, engage, and watch the inbound links roll in.

 6. Optimize Your Website for Mobile

 Think about it.
-How many times have you looked for an industry-specific business on your phone and pulled up a company that looks promising, only to discover that there is no contact info insight or the website makes it difficult to navigate to the contact page.
+How many times have you looked for an industry-specific business on your phone and pulled up a company that looks promising, only to discover that there is no contact info insight or the website makes it difficult to navigate to the contact page?
 You would move on to the next company pretty quickly.

 Keep your website, especially in this case, location and About US pages, mobile-friendly to optimize local SEO and give those 9 out of 10 users a way to contact you so that you don’t lose out on potential business.